ROCm/TransferBench/docs/install/package_install.rst

 .. note::

   The pre-packaged installation includes only the default features.
-NIC Executor, MPI support, and pod support require a source build.
+NIC Executor, MPI support, and pod support require a :ref:`source build <source-build>`.